isaaclyman/novel-word-count-obsidian/README.md

 - Clone this repo.
 - `npm i` or `yarn` to install dependencies
 - `npm run dev` to start compilation in watch mode.
+- `npm run dev-style` to start stylesheet compilation in watch mode.

 ### Creating a new release

+- Run `npm run build` to make sure main.js and styles.css are up to date.
 - Commit changes.
 - Run `npm version {major|minor|patch}` to update the manifest and package.json.
 - Push commits to the remote.
-- Run `npm run build` to make sure main.js is up to date.
 - Create a new release and tag in GitHub, both named after the version number e.g. `2.4.1` without a "v".
 Attach the files main.js, styles.css, and manifest.json.

 ### Installing the plugin automatically